DTT2411/CI-Portfolio-Project-2/README.md

 # Rock Paper Scissors Lizard Spock

 ## Project Description
-Rock Paper Scissors Lizard Spock (RPSLS) is an extension of the classic game, "Rock Paper Scissors" - the addition of two new symbols, Lizard and Spock, and their respective rules, make winning outcomes more likely!
+Rock Paper Scissors Lizard Spock (RPSLS) is an extension of the classic game, "Rock Paper Scissors" - the addition of two new symbols, Lizard and Spock, and their respective rules, make winning outcomes more likely.

-This application will allow the user to play games of RPSLS against the computer which will pick one of the five symbols randomly to play against you.
-It's a great way to learn how the game works and have a truly random opponent - versus other humans who might have preferences, or strategies.
+The application allows users to play games of RPSLS against the computer, which will pick one of the five symbols randomly to play against you.
+It's a great way to learn how the game works and have a truly random opponent - versus other humans who might have preferences or strategies.

 The application is great for someone looking to learn about the original Rock Paper Scissors game and impress others with their knowledge about this extended version.
-With the addition of the stats table, it can also help users develop their understanding of probability, or compete to get the highest score or winstreak.
-It might even be able to help users figure out their "lucky" gesture!
+With the addition of the stats table, it can also help users develop their understanding of probability and keep track of their wins, winrate and other statistics.

 ![Website Mockup Screenshot](assets/images/mockup.jpg)